CBIIT/HPC_DME_APIs/src/hpc/hpc-server/hpc-ws-rs-api/test/README.txt

   V- To run test-hpc-client units tests, please follow the setup steps shown in ./test-hpc-client/README.txt

+  VI- The user who will run the test should be part of a dummy DOC with the hierarchy specified in the appendix.

 -Execution:
   Every leaf directory includes two scripts: makeme and runme.